 For the full year ended December 31, 2017, Applebee's domestic same-restaurant sales decreased 5.3%, which was a 200 basis-point improvement over the decrease of 7.3% realized through the first nine months of 2017.
 The decrease in domestic same-restaurant sales for the full year 2017 was primarily due to a decline in customer traffic, along with a smaller decrease in average customer check.
 For the full year 2017, Applebee's performance trailed that of the casual dining segment.
-The casual dining segment's decrease in average check.
+The casual dining segment's decrease in same-restaurant sales was smaller than Applebee's and was due to a decline in traffic that was partially offset by an increase in average check.
 As reported by Black Box, the decrease in customer traffic the casual dining segment experienced for the full year 2017 was smaller than the Applebee's decrease in customer traffic, and the casual dining segment experienced an increase in average customer check for the full year 2017 compared to Applebee's decrease in average customer check.